Ribbon Cutting Ceremony Held for New ECU Health Sciences Student Union

 University officials describe the $34 million project as a “hybrid building,” one that contains centers for both recreation and academics.
 The student union is the only one of its kind in the entire state, and one of only a few hybrid buildings to be found throughout the entire country.
 As of May 1st, 2017, The Health Sciences Student Union is open to the East Carolina community.

 Check out stills from the construction process by clicking here.
 These photos offer a firsthand look at how the Health Sciences Student Union came to fruition, and goes as far back as September 2015.
-The Student Union is also currently featured on the North Carolina Department of Administration’s State Construction website.

 “The Health Sciences Campus Student Center at East Carolina University is a game changer.
 Not only will the facility bring together the students, faculty, and staff within our four colleges – Allied Health, Nursing, Dental Medicine, and the Brody School of Medicine – but it will also empower these communities around our motto Servire, serving as a home for cultural, educational, social, and recreational activities.